-When you have schizophrenia, it's very important to take care of yourself and make good choices.
+When you have schizophrenia, it's very important to have ongoing mental healthcare and take care of yourself.
+Below are some suggestions for good self-care:

 Get enough sleep.
-Lack of sleep can trigger a worsening of symptoms.
+Lack of sleep can make symptoms worse.

 Eat healthy and exercise regularly.
-These can help reduce symptoms, help you sleep well, and keep stress at bay.
+These can help reduce symptoms, help you sleep well, and keep stress from affecting you.

 Manage stress.
-Stress can worsen symptoms.
+Stress can make symptoms worse.
 Learn ways to keep it under control.

-Seek help right away.
-Call your healthcare provider if you notice a change or increase in symptoms.
-Doing so can help avoid a relapse.
-Educate family members or friends about what symptoms concern you.
-Ask them to alert you it they see these symptoms so you can manage the symptoms.
+Find help right away.
+Call your healthcare provider if you notice a change or increase in symptoms or have bad medicine side effects.
+Doing so can help prevent a relapse.
+Educate family members or friends about what symptoms to watch for.
+Ask them to alert you if they see these symptoms so you can take action.

 Key points about schizophrenia

-Schizophrenia is a complex brain disorder.
+Schizophrenia is a serious, complex brain disorder.
 It often runs in families and can cause troubling symptoms.

 It’s caused by a chemical imbalance and other changes in the brain.

-Early treatment and supportive services helps people with schizophrenia live productive lives.
+Early treatment and ongoing, life-long supportive services helps people with schizophrenia live productive lives.